GoLearnToCode/kiei925-spring17/weeks/2/script.md

 Lecture:
   - your app is just a container of resources
   - the web is organized by resource locators
+  - ?
+DSL slides
+  - ?
+URL structure -> resources

-Icebreaker Challenge
+Icebreaker Challenge:
   - fix broken resource to see index page?
   - study the index page - can you get a sense of how it works?

 Demo 1: Recreate index page logic inside the console
   - rails console to `find` an item